 Value of Resource Savings = (System Savings) X (System Avoided Costs) + (Value of Other Resource Savings)

-Please refer to the 2021 TRC Order for a more detailed discussion of other resource savings.
+Please refer to the 2026 TRC TestOrder for a more detailed discussion of other resource savings.

 Transmission and Distribution System Losses

 The TRM calculates the electric energy and peak demand savings at the customer meter level.
 The electric energy consumption reduction compliance targets for Phase IV of Act 129 are established at the retail level.
 The energy savings must be reported to the Commission at the customer meter level without application of any line loss factor.
 These savings are used to determine if EDCs have met their statutory electric energy targets for Phase IV.